Deploying a Cloud-Based Text Extraction App with One Ansible Command

 // Mount the (env var driven) Redis driver only in production

-if (process.env.NODE_ENV === "production") {
+if (process.env.NODE_ENV === 'production') {

 const driver = redisDriver({

-base: "redis",
+base: 'redis',

-host: useRuntimeConfig().redis_host || "localhost",
+host: useRuntimeConfig().redis_host || 'localhost',

-port: useRuntimeConfig().redis_port ? parseInt(useRuntimeConfig().redis_port) : 6379,
+port: useRuntimeConfig().redis_port ?
+Number.parseInt(useRuntimeConfig().redis_port) : 6379,

 password: useRuntimeConfig().redis_password,